RasaHQ/rasa/docs/persist.rst

     If there is no container with the name ``AZURE_CONTAINER`` Rasa will create it.

-Models are gzipped before saving to cloud.
-The gzipped file naming convention is `{PROJECT}___{MODEL_NAME}.tar.gz` and should be in the root folder of the storage service.
+Models are gzipped before they are saved in the cloud.
+The gzipped file naming convention is `{PROJECT}___{MODEL_NAME}.tar.gz` and in the root folder of the storage service.
-Currently, you are not able to specify the path on cloud storage.
+Currently, you are not able manually to specify the path on cloud storage.

-If storing trained models, rasa_nlu will gzip the new model and upload to the root.
-If retrieving/loading models from the cloud storage, rasa_nlu will download the gzipped model locally an extract the contents to the location specified by the `--path` flag.
+If storing trained models, Rasa NLU will gzip the new model and upload to the container.
+If retrieving/loading models from the cloud storage, Rasa NLU will download the gzipped model locally an extract the contents to the location specified by the `--path` flag.